Message to the Community

 SSC is dedicated to offering competitive compensation to attract and retain our faculty.

-• The current base salary offer includes an average increase of 26.3% over the next four years.
-The proposal includes individual base salary increases for faculty ranging from 18.2% to 41.2% over the four years, with current faculty base salaries starting at $51,447 to $126,016 in year one and rising to $60,589 to $148,322 by the start of year four.
+• The current base salary offer includes an average increase of 26.8% over the next four years.
+The proposal includes individual base salary increases for faculty ranging from 18.7% to 41.8% over the four years.
 Please see the Administrative Salary Proposal, which includes the salary calculations for each faculty for each of the next four years, with the four-year snapshot.

 • Both the starting pay rate schedules for overload and summer increase by 34%, with most faculty receiving an increase of 21% from $807.93 to $978 per CHE on the overload schedule